recurve-inc/mapbox-clustering-plugin/README.md

 Forked by Brian Gerke from https://github.com/leighhalliday/mapbox-clustering with additional features pulled from the Sigma example plugin repo (https://github.com/sigmacomputing/plugin)

-To run the code locally it is necessary to create an `.env.local` file that looks like
+### To run the code on your VM:

+First, create an `.env.local` file that looks like
 ```
 REACT_APP_MAPBOX_TOKEN = xxxxxxx
 ```
 with xxxxxx corresponding to a Mapbox.com API token.
 In production, there should be some other `.env.*` file (I am not familiar with the proper idiom here).

+Next, forward port 3000 to your local machine (this is easy to do in VSCode)

+Finally, navigate to the base directory of this repo and do `yarn install` followed by `yarn && yarn run`.
+(You may have to install yarn)

+### Next steps

 Necessary next steps to use in deployed dashboards:
 * Modify the code to automatically center the initial view on the data (it is currently hard coded to center on Los Angeles)